CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 ### Create a Network Snapshot

-It is simple to capture the state of your network using the snapshot feature.
+It is simple to capture the state of your network currently or for a time in the past using the snapshot feature.

 To create a snapshot: